apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

   -config MC_tlc_check.cfg -nworkers 4 -fpmem .75 MC_tlc_check.tla
 ```

-Note that we let TLC to use 75% of the available memory and ran it on 4 CPU
+Note that we let TLC use 75% of the available memory and ran it on 4 CPU
 cores (make sure you have them or change this setting!).
 Our experiments server
 ran out of disk space (100 GB) after 1 hour and 20 minutes.
 TLC has produced
-738 million distinct states, most of them left on the search queue.
+738 million distinct states, most of them left in the search queue.
 By that
-time, it has reached the diameter of 3, whereas it would need the diameter of 5
+time, it has reached a diameter of 3, whereas it would need a diameter of 5
 to find an invariant violation.

 ## 7. Conclusions